 Like any salad dressing, using really good olive oil can make a huge difference.
 Enjoy!

-A vegan and nut free salad, this is a recipe that you'll definitely want to have seconds.
-Easy to throw together with pantry ingredients, it's elevated yet simple.
+A vegan and nut free pear and arugula salad, this is a recipe that you'll definitely want to have seconds.
+Add a bit of goat cheese if you fancy it!

 - 1/2 5oz package of fresh arugula

 - 1 watermelon radish, washed and roots trimmed, chopped small * If you can't find a watermelon radish, red radishes would be fine.

 - 1 pear - royal riviera or comice are preferred, sliced

 - 1/4 cup lightly toasted pepitas

 - 1.5 tablespoons white vinegar

 - 1 tablespoon maple syrup